 Netizens are afraid to ask others to stop and those who are asked to stop, no matter how nicely, get offended and feel as though their thoughtfulness is not appreciated.
 But let’s think about this a moment.
 How really thoughtful is it to click the forward arrow, then a bunch of e-mail addresses and hit send?
 Well, your brain had to “think” about those steps but does that make that effort truly “thoughtful.”
 I don’t think so…

-Here are the 5 Rules of Forwarding Emails that those who are being truly thoughtful follow.
-If everyone followed them all the problems associated with forwarded emails could be avoided.
+Here are the 5 Rules of Forwarding E-mails that those who are being truly thoughtful follow.
+If everyone followed these simple little rules all the problems associated with forwarded e-mails could be avoided.
 Sticking to these guidelines will assist both those thinking they are thoughtful and those who don’t want to appear otherwise:

-The above 5 rules will help qualify if an email is worth forwarding and the right way to do so if it is.
-If one cannot make these extra efforts, then they really have no excuse to get mad or have hurt feelings when asked to stop.
-And if asked to stop forwarding, don’t get mad; just realize the person on the other side certainly has the right to make that request.
+The above 5 rules will help qualify if an e-mail is worth forwarding and the right way to do so if it is.
+If these efforts cannot be made, then there is no excuse to get mad or have hurt feelings when asked to stop.
+And if asked to stop forwarding, one shouldn’t get mad; just realize the person on the other side certainly has the right to make that request.

-On an aside, also keep in mind that if you are forwarding a private email that was sent to you, you must get the sender’s permission to forward it on to others (or post it publicly).
-Emails are copyright protected by their authors.
-Not only that, common courtesy dictates that you should ask the author first if the email sent for your eyes only can be forwarded to strangers or others for which it was not originally intended.
+On an aside, also keep in mind that if you are forwarding a private e-mail that was sent to you, you must get the sender’s permission to forward it on to others (or post it publicly).
+E-ails are copyright protected by their authors.
+Not only that, common courtesy dictates that you should ask the author first if the e-mail sent for your eyes only can be forwarded to strangers or others for which it was not originally intended.